Unified model for code-switching speech recognition and language identification based on a concatenated tokenizer: Results and Discussion

-In this section, we present the results for the experiments outlined in Section \ref{sec:mod_and_exp} and discuss their outcomes.
-Table \ref{tab:en-es} presents the performance of monolingual, bilingual and code-switched English-Spanish models with different initializations and tokenizers on the English Librispeech and Spanish Fisher test sets.
-Note that Fisher was chosen for Spanish evaluation because it was the hardest dataset out of the 4 monolingual Spanish datasets as mentioned in Section \ref{sec:datasets}.
+In this section, we present results for the experiments outlined in Section~\ref{ssec:mod_and_exp}.
+Table \ref{tab:en-es} shows performance of monolingual, bilingual and CS English-Spanish models with different tokenizers on the English Librispeech and Spanish Fisher test sets.
+We used dataset mix ratio (English to Spanish) of 2:1 for training the bilingual model.
+The Fisher test set was chosen to represent model performance on Spanish because it was the hardest (highest WER) out of the four Spanish datasets mentioned in Section~\ref{ssec:datasets}.
 Similarly, Table \ref{tab:en-hi} presents the results for the different models for English-Hindi language pair.
-Note that the results are averaged across 3 runs and checkpoint averaged \cite{liu2018comparable} over 5 model checkpoints.
+We used dataset mix ratio (English to Hindi) of 2:1 as well for the bilingual model.
+Results were averaged across three runs and averaged \cite{liu2018comparable} over the five best model checkpoints.

 The results for English-Spanish CS experiments are highlighted in Table \ref{tab:cs-en-es} and for English-Hindi in Table \ref{tab:cs-en-hi}.
-Note that the numbers for monolingual and bilingual models are not reported on the code-switching evaluation datasets as they are quite inferior.
-When monolingual/bilingual models are used to decode code-switched speech, it is observed that they tend to stick with one language (the language with which the code-switched utterance started) and are not able to tackle the language switches in the utterance.
-This is expected as the models did not encounter code-switched data during training.
-For example, the output of the English-Spanish multilingual and CS models for a sample code-switched audio are presented below: \textbf{ML model output}: con qué departamento puedo dejar \underline{fitbax} sobre mi experiencia de compra en la tienda que estaba ubicada en \underline{one tú threforme ave} \textbf{CS model output}: con qué departamento puedo dejar \underline{feedbacks} sobre mi experiencia de compra en la tienda que estaba ubicada en \underline{one two three fourth avenue} Here we observe that the ML model was not able to switch from Spanish (majority language) to English (underlined for easier visual comparison).
+The numbers for monolingual and bilingual models are not reported on the code-switching evaluation datasets as they are too poor.
+When bilingual models are used to decode code-switched speech, we observe that they tend to stay with the language with which the utterance started and are not able to switch between languages as they occurs in the utterance.
+This is not entirely unexpected, since the models did not encounter code-switched data during training.